joehahn/cryptocoin-tensorflow-demo/README.md

 ### Next steps:

-1 adapt this demo so that training executes more swiftly using laptop's GPU

-2 migrate this demo to an AWS instance having bigger faster GPU
+1 migrate this demo to an AWS instance having an NVIDIA GPU

-3 broaden the dataset used here to include other market data (easy) plus market & cryptocurrency news (challenging)
+2 broaden the dataset used here to include other market data (easy) plus market & cryptocurrency news (challenging)